pharmbio/robotlab/sop.md

 ## After painting

-1. On the robot-ubuntu computer add the log file to git and push it:
+1. If you want to store the log file (always do this for actual cell painting experiments), on the robot-ubuntu computer add the log file to git and push it:

    ```
    cd robot-cellpainter